 Montgomery Square is made up of 436 homes.
 Most were built by Kettler Brothers in the mid to late 1960s.
-Artery Homes built the homes on Atwell in the 1960s and the upper end of Aqueduct was built by Winchester Homes and Schultz Construction in the 1980s.
+Artery Homes built the homes on Atwell in the 1960s, and Winchester Homes and Schultz Construction built the homes on the upper end of Aqueduct in the 1980s.

 Montrose Road from Seven Locks Road to Falls Road didn’t exist when the neighborhood was built.
 That land made up the proposed “Outer Beltway.”
 If built, it would have crossed the Potomac above Great Falls and headed off toward Herndon and Reston.